CS234319/safot/tutorials/md/Mini-LISP.md

 ## Lists vs. S-Expressions
 LISP represents lists as S-expressions:
 - Every list is an S-expression
-- Not every S-expression is a l-list
+- Not every S-expression is a list
-### First/Rest Recursive Representation of Lists:
+### First/Rest Recursive Representation of Lists
+Essentially, the general embedding of a general tree in a binary tree: each node contains a pointer to eldest child and a pointer to the next sibling

 #### Recursion base
   The empty list, `()`, is represented by the special atom `NIL`
 #### Recursive step